 AARP Hearing Center

-Millions of Amazon Prime customers are due to receive money from Amazon, thanks to a lawsuit brought by the Federal Trade Commission (FTC).
+Millions of Amazon Prime customers have received or are due to receive money from Amazon, thanks to a lawsuit brought by the Federal Trade Commission (FTC).

 The FTC announced the “historic” settlement on September 25: The company had agreed to pay $1.5 billion in refunds to an estimated 35 million customers affected by “deceptive enrollment practices.”
 Amazon will also pay $1 billion in civil penalties.

-The government charged the company with enrolling customers in $139 annual Amazon Prime memberships without their consent — or, as the FTC pointedly put it, “knowingly duped millions of consumers into unknowingly enrolling in Amazon Prime.”
-Amazon also made it “exceedingly difficult” for customers to cancel their Prime memberships.
+The government charged the company with enrolling customers in Amazon Prime memberships without their consent — or, as the FTC pointedly put it, “knowingly duped millions of consumers into unknowingly enrolling in Amazon Prime.”
+Amazon also made it “exceedingly difficult” for customers to cancel their Prime memberships (annual memberships are $139).

 The payouts will be made in two stages: first, through automatic refunds, then through a claims process.

-Customers in the United States are eligible for payout if they were:
+Customers in the United States were eligible for this automatic payout if they were:

-1. Enrolled in Amazon Prime any time between June 23, 2019, and June 23, 2025, or unsuccessfully tried to cancel their Amazon Prime subscription during that time period.
+- Enrolled in Amazon Prime any time between June 23, 2019, and June 23, 2025, through what the FTC calls a “challenged enrollment flow” (enrollment pathways on the site that the FTC believes were designed to be confusing), or unsuccessfully tried to cancel their Amazon Prime subscription during that time period.

 More From AARP